lyssphacker/talks/we-really-do-not-know-how-to-compute/we-really-do-not-know-how-to-compute.md

 ### Most things are obsolete

 Most things we are talking about, even here, are obsolete.
-As I said to somebody at the yesterday's Haskell session: this is the most advanced of the obsolete languages.
+As I said to somebody at the yesterday's Haskell session: this is the most advanced of obsolete languages.

 ### [Kanizsa’s Triangle Illusion](slides/page_2.pdf)